 Researchers studied data regarding 1,023 adults.
 These adults had children born with Fetal Alcohol Syndrome.

 The Fetal alcohol syndrome: what is it?

 Fetal Alcohol Syndrome (FAS) is a psychiatric condition unique to human beings.
 It is the result of exposure to harmful amounts of alcohol from the mother in utero.
 Alcohol affects both the maternal and the fetal brain.
 Firstly, the mother gets through; and second of all, the mind.

 Exposure to alcohol before birth raises the risk of fetal alcohol syndrome.
 People who have had prenatal exposure to alcohol face a greater risk of illnesses and disorders.
-Are you curious about the alcohol-fetal syndrome in adults?
+Are you curious about alcohol-fetal syndrome in adults?
 You are not alone.
-Alcohol-fetal syndrome is a serious condition that can lead to miscarriage, stillbirth, and birth defects.
+An alcohol-fetal syndrome is a serious condition that can lead to miscarriage, stillbirth, and birth defects.

 Fetal alcohol syndrome: what’s the deal?

 One to five percent of people in the United States and Western European countries are affected by FASDs.